While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Propylene Glycol

 Among all the antifreeze options available, propylene glycol tends to be the least toxic to turf/grass or plants.
-This formula is highly preferred by avid gardeners and individuals who like lush green lawns or have special concerns for plant life.
+This formula is highly preferred by avid gardeners and individuals who like lush green lawns or have particular concerns for plant life.

 But wait.